jepa/ubcdown/README.md

 ## Rendering (a.k.a. creating the PDF!)

+## Rendering to PDF (Formatted)

 To render your dissertation into a PDF, open `main_script.Rmd` in RStudio and then click the "knit" button.
 To change the output formats between PDF and Word, look at the `output:` field and comment-out the formats you don't want.
 The PDF file of your dissertation will be deposited in the main directory.

+## Rendering to Word document (not formatted)

+**Note:**, *the final product will not be formatted, the cover will not show up, neither any LaTex command (e.g., tables with the `kable` package or the section titles up to the Introduction).
+The good news is that things like figures numbering and references will work.
+I suggest you only use the Word version for getting revisions from your committee.*

+If you feel like it, check out [this issue](https://github.com/jepa/ubcdown/issues/3) and help rendering to a formatted Word!

+To render your dissertation to Word, go to the top of the `main_script.Rmd`, comment line 3 `bookdown::pdf_book:` and comment out line 4 `bookdown::word_document2:` (or just change `pdf_book` to `word_document2`).
+Additionally, you will need to set `toc: yes` on line 5 and change the sections titles up to the Introduction by commenting the `\section*{Title}` and commenting out the `# Tilte`.
+This will render the classic `rmarkdown` table of contents and titles.

 ## Components